rbsquires/rbsquires.github.io/finaldesign.md

 ## Project description

 This assignment was to create three different posters to advertise an event at CSU.
-The illustrations were to contain illustrations designed in our style and a type script for each design.
+The illustrations were to be designed in our "style" and accompanied by type scripts for the headline, subheadline and body.
+We conducted type and color studies for our final poster.
+The entire process book is available upon request.

 ## Design